gSchool/ada-pre-course/03-day03/04-exercise/04-exercise.checkpoint.md

 <!-- ======================= END CHALLENGE ======================= -->

+### !callout-warning

+## NOT Automatically Graded

+The item below is not automatically graded.
+Your instructor will provide feedback

+### !end-callout

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->